-Table SM5.9b | The scoring schemes for the benefits and constraints relating to ocean-based actions described in Table SM5.9a and summarised in Figure 5.23, assuming worldwide implementation for global scale actions, and implementation at less than ~100 km2 for local scale.
-The 1 to 5 (very low to very high) scoring scale is based on combined assessments of the positive or negative consequences relating to four marine ecosystems and habitats (coral reefs, mangroves and salt marshes, seagrass habitats and Arctic biota) and four marine ecosystem services (fin fisheries, finfish aquaculture, bivalve fisheries and aquaculture and coastal protection) arising from deployment of each action at its maximum physical capacity, with quantification based on a comprehensive literature review combined with expert judgement.
-Scores for benefits indicate the potential for reducing the difference in climatic impacts on between emissions scenarios Representative Concentration Pathway (RCP)8.5 and RCP2.6 by 2100.
+Table SM5.9b: The scoring schemes for the benefits and constraints relating to ocean-based actions described in Table SM5.9a above and summarised in Figure 5.23, assuming worldwide implementation for global scale actions, and implementation at less than ~100 km2 for local scale.
+The 1 to 5 (very low to very high) scoring scale is based on combined assessments of the positive or negative consequences relating to four marine ecosystems and habitats (coral reefs, mangroves and saltmarshes, seagrass habitats and Arctic biota) and four marine ecosystem services (fin fisheries, finfish aquaculture, bivalve fisheries and aquaculture and coastal protection) arising from deployment of each action at its maximum physical capacity, with quantification based on a comprehensive literature review combined with expert judgement.
+Scores for benefits indicate the potential for reducing the difference in climatic impacts on between emissions scenarios RCP 8.5 and RCP 2.6 by 2100.
 Scores for constraints indicate the potential for adverse consequences or other issues that would need to be addressed for full-scale implementation.
 These scoring schemes follow those used in Gattuso et al. (2018), although the scores for constraints are reversed in scale.
-SLR is sea level rise.